 ** If you aren't experienced with making chocolate, read my chocolate making tutorial which includes information on types of chocolate to use, melting instructions and the recipe for modeling chocolate.

 - Color a small amount of white modeling chocolate red for the hatband, and orange for the nose.

 - Color a larger amount black for the hat, eyes, and smile or make and use dark chocolate clay, as I did.

-- For detailed coloring instructions, go here.
-This is where I wear those food handling gloves, otherwise, my hands turn a rainbow of colors.
+- For detailed coloring instructions, check out my Coloring Modeling Chocolate tutorial.
+This is where I wear those food-handling gloves, otherwise, my hands turn a rainbow of colors.